Fulbright U.S. Student Program

 All enrolled KU students should apply for Fulbright through the internal KU campus process; alumni are also welcome, though not required, to apply this way.

-Applications for the 2023-24 Fulbright grant competition will open in late March/early April 2022.
+Applications for the 2024-25 Fulbright grant competition will open in early April 2023.
 They will be due on Sept.
-7, 2022 and must be submitted via the online national application.
+6, 2023 and must be submitted via the online national application.
 You will submit your application just as if you were submitting for the national deadline.
 Applicants who do not submit by the campus deadline of Wednesday, Sept.
-7 will not be permitted to participate in the KU campus process.
+6 will not be permitted to participate in the KU campus process.

 Types of Fulbright Grants